 If sharing’s not your thing, then large plates on offer might be gnocchi with wild mushrooms, seared cod with sesame squash and hazelnut dukkah or Yorkshire shorthorn ribeye with bourbon relish.

 Caravan roasts small batches of beans daily, in-house.
 Espresso is blended using the freshest, tastiest crops of the season, while the filter coffees are single-source and have been sought out for their unique flavour characteristics and quality.

 Mornings at Caravan

 Breakfast and brunch at Caravan is a real treat.
-Breakfast is served weekdays from 8am-11.30am and brunch from 10am to 4pm on weekends.
 Find out more about breakfast and brunch at Caravan and the other King’s Cross restaurants at top pics for breakfast and brunch.